-Each HT is responsible for the day to day management of their own school and has responsibilities delegated to them by the CEO.
-The HT is the lead professional in the school and reports to the CEO on matters which have been delegated to them.
+Each HT is responsible for the day to day management of their own school and has responsibilities delegated to them by the LGB and by the CEO.
+The HT is the lead professional in the school and reports to the LGB and to the CEO as appropriate on matters which have been delegated to them.

-The annual performance management of the HT is undertaken by the LGB with the support of the CEO in accordance with Trust policy and with the involvement of an external adviser appointed by the Board of Trustees.
+The annual performance management of the HT is undertaken by the LGB with the support of the CEO as external adviser.

 HTs are professionally line managed by the CEO.
 The CEO is responsible for ensuring each HT has a mid-year review and annual performance review.
-Salary progression is determined in accordance with Trust's pay policy and recommendation to the Trust Finance and Staffing Committee.
+Salary progression is determined in accordance with Trust's pay policy and recommendation to the Trust Finance Committee.
 The CEO, or a person acting on their behalf, ensures professional support and challenge on all areas of the school's performance.
 However, accountability for the performance management of the HTs rests with the CEO.